Rules of Play

 Points

-· 6 points awarded for all-male participation
+Touchdown · 6 points awarded for all-male participation

 · 7 points awarded for female participation as the Operative Player